Connor Chapman

-Connor Chapman (born 31 October 1994) is an Australian professional footballer who plays for Melbourne Victory.
+Connor Chapman (born 31 October 1994) is an Australian professional soccer player who plays for Gimpo FC.
 He has represented Australia at under-17, under-20, and under-23 level.

 Early years

 Chapman grew up in South Western Sydney and began playing organised football at the age of five with his local club Moorebank Sports.
 At the age of ten he successfully trialled for the Westfields Sports High School football program and he also began playing representative football with Southern Districts within the Football NSW metropolitan reps competition.
 At the age of eleven he represented NSW Primary Schools (NSWPSSA) at the Australian School Sports football carnival in Darwin and at the age of thirteen he represented Football NSW at the Football Federation Australia National Youth Championships in Coffs Harbour.

-As a 14-year-old, Chapman received his first national team call up to a Joeys training camp in Canberra and he subsequently played in two friendly matches against Japan.
+As a 14-year-old, Chapman received his first national team call-up to a Joeys training camp in Canberra and he subsequently played in two friendly matches against Japan.
 That same year he received a scholarship to the then fledgling Central Coast Mariners Academy through the Mariners' development link with Westfields Sports High School.
 He was also invited to the UK to train with Sunderland A.F.C.
 Reserves and Academy at the Academy of Light.
 Following two separate visits to the Academy of Light, Chapman was offered a position at the club's academy, however, visa regulations resulted in that deal falling through.